Pad Printing Polymer Plate Making

 Pressure Pad UV Unit

 The Black Box UV unit is the most cost effective model we offer.
 The tubes are housed in the bottom of the steel case and a foam pressure pad is fitted to the lid.
-A digital timer control and display are also provided.
+A digital timer control and display is fitted.

 Vacuum Bed UV Unit